AllenNeuralDynamics/neurogabber/arch.md

 * Additional data tools: joins, stratified sampling, per-column value counts.
 * Observability: tracing (OTel / Langfuse), structured tool logs, rate limits.
 * Memory summarization / condensation (semantic compression) for long chats.
+* Richer multi‑view workflows (pagination, client-side filtering, per-row annotation overlays).
+* Row-level warning surfacing in UI for partial failures during multi-view generation.

+## Tool Trace & Observability

+Each `/agent/chat` response includes a lightweight `tool_trace` array showing executed tools, truncated arguments, and top-level result keys.
+Full (untruncated) details for the last N (default 50) interactions are stored in-memory and available at `/debug/tool_trace?n=K`.
+This enables:

+* Fast debugging of unexpected tool chains.
+* Post-hoc inspection without inflating model context (the full trace is not re-fed to the model).
+* Potential future export for structured analytics (latency, error frequencies).

+Trace design intentionally truncates large payloads (e.g., sampled rows, multi-view tables) to prevent UI bloat and accidental prompt echoing.

+## Random Sampling (`data_sample`)

+Purpose: Lightweight, unbiased inspection of a dataframe slice prior to column selection, filtering, or multi-view generation.

+Behavior:
+* Parameters: `file_id`, optional `n` (1..1000, clamped), optional `seed`, `replace` (default False).
+* If `n` exceeds dataframe height (and `replace=False`), it is reduced to full height.
+* Returns rows in random order (`shuffle=True`) with explicit `returned` count and echoed seed for reproducibility.
+* Does not create a stored summary (avoids clutter for transient peeks).

+Edge considerations:
+* Invalid `file_id` returns error without raising.
+* Seeds allow deterministic test coverage (used in unit tests).

+## Multi‑View Generation (`data_ng_views_table`)

+Purpose: Generate a ranked shortlist of candidate spatial positions (e.g., top N by a metric) and produce Neuroglancer links for rapid comparative inspection.

+Key design points:
+* Accepts either a raw `file_id` dataframe or an existing `summary_id` (derived table).
+If both provided, summary takes precedence (warning emitted server-side).
+* Sorting: optional `sort_by` + `descending` (default True).
+If absent, preserves original order (then head `top_n`).
+* Required columns: id column (default `cell_id`) + center coordinate columns (`x,y,z` by default).
+Missing columns return an error early.
+* Optional include columns appended verbatim if present; missing ones are ignored with a warning.
+* Optional LUT adjustment and per-row point annotation (writes to `annotations` layer) for each ephemeral view.
+* Creates transient mutated copies of the current state to derive links; only the FIRST generated state's JSON replaces `CURRENT_STATE` for continuity.
+* Returns: `{ file_id, summary (new summary metadata), n, rows[], warnings[], first_link }` where each row contains raw `link` and markdown-safe `masked_link` plus included metrics.
+* Stores a summary table in `DataMemory` with kind `ng_views` (excludes raw link column) enabling later re-ranking or selection chaining.
+* Chat response surfaces an aggregated `views_table`; Panel UI renders this in a Tabulator grid with click-to-load internal link behavior and auto-load of the first link (unless disabled).

+Schema constraints:
+* OpenAI function schema disallows top-level `oneOf`, so mutual exclusivity of `file_id` vs `summary_id` is enforced in code & documented rather than validated by JSON Schema.

+Masking Logic:
+* Raw NG links are transformed to `[Updated Neuroglancer view](...)` during general masking.
+* Within multi-view rows the label is normalized to `[link](...)` for compact tabular display; numeric suffix masking (for multiple distinct links in a single message) is removed here for simplicity.

+Failure / resiliency:
+* Per-row exceptions yield a warning entry; processing continues for remaining rows.
+* If no rows succeed, returns `error` with accumulated warnings (no mutation performed).

+## Masked Links

+All Neuroglancer URLs returned in assistant messages are masked to concise markdown hyperlinks to reduce prompt noise and prevent accidental copying of extremely long fragments.
+Multiple distinct links in one message receive numeric suffixes.
+The masking function also detects certain fragment-only tokens.

+Multi-view rows intentionally use a short `[link]` label for scannability; the full raw URL stays in the structured JSON row for advanced clients needing direct parsing.

 ## Ops / environment
 * Python managed with **uv** (`uv run`, `uv add`).